 The curse was indeed lifted on that fateful day that Sirintra was born as evidenced by the development that took place in the inhabited archipelago starting in 1987.
 It was during this year that Langkawi earned the “tax-free” status in the hope of boosting its tourism.

-Presently, Langkawi has become a tourist magnet, especially from people across Europe where the archipelago is a staple part of the list of destinations to visit.
+Presently, the place has become a tourist magnet, especially from people across Europe where the archipelago is a staple part of the list of destinations to visit.
 From the mainland or elsewhere, entry into the archipelago is available by means of air flight or boat.
-In land, there are land terrain vehicles that are available to let you traverse the land mass and discover its beauty.
+Inland, there are land terrain vehicles that are available to let you traverse the landmass and discover its beauty.

 Things to do in Langkawi, Malaysia | Tourist Attractions

-Visiting an infamous bridge named after the sky of Langkawi, this is accessible only through the final sections of the ride offered by cable cars.
+Visiting the famous bridge named after the sky of Langkawi, this is accessible only through the final sections of the ride offered by cable cars.
 Being in the Sky Bridge offers a mesmerizingly astonishing view of Mount Mat Cinchan.